Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/vhs.md

 * **Opacity mask:** This option allows you to limit the effect to a certain part of the image.
 * **Noise:** This texture is used to generate the noise overlay and artifacts.
 * **Blend mode:** This controls how the VHS effect is blended with the background image.
-* **Greyscale:** By enabling this option, the noise overlay will not change the color, only the luminosity of the image.
+* **Grayscale:** By enabling this option, the noise overlay will not change the color, only the luminosity of the image.
 * **Alpha:** How much the effect is visible.

 #### Distortion